dhoyle/splicedocs-jekyll/pages/BestPractices/SparkAdapter/SparkAdapterUsing.md

 ## The SplicemachineContext Class  {#class}

-`SplicemachineContext` is the primary serializable class that you can broadcast in your Spark applications.
-This class interacts with your Splice Machine cluster in your Spark executors, and provides the methods that you can use to perform operations including:
+The first thing you need to do when using the Native Spark DataSource is to create an instance of the `SplicemachineContext` class; this is the primary serializable class that you can broadcast in your Spark applications.
+This class interacts with your Splice Machine cluster in your Spark executors, and provides the methods that you can use to perform operations such as:

 * Interfacing with the Splice Machine RDD
 * Running inserts, updates, and deletes on your data